There are 4 posts.

-23 June 2012 marks the centenary of the birth of Alan Turing, 20th century mathematician and computer scientist.
-Turing is most famous today for his cryptanalysis work during World War II in which he and others at Bletchley Park broke the German Enigma ciphers and created the first electronic computers.
+Alan Turing was a 20th-century mathematician and computer scientist, most famous today for his cryptanalysis work during World War II in which he and others at Bletchley Park broke the German Enigma ciphers and created the first electronic computers.
 But his influence stretches far beyond that achievement, into the English language and even into the modern gay […]more